CAUT Policy Statement

 Grievances may be on behalf of individuals, groups or the academic staff association.

 The academic staff association should have exclusive carriage for all grievances.

 The final stage of a grievance should be final and binding arbitration by a neutral third party.
-The party may be either a single arbitrator or a 3-person arbitration board.

 The arbitrator should have the power to provide remedies and interim relief, including reinstatement of an individual.

 Approved by CAUT Council, January 1991;